cockroachdb/docs/v20.1/cockroachcloud-quickstart.md

 build_for: [cockroachcloud]
 ---

-This page shows you how to create a 30-day free CockroachCloud cluster, connect to a sample application, and run your first query.
+This page shows you how to create and connect to a 30-day free CockroachCloud cluster and run your first query.

 ## Before you begin